alumik/alumik.github.io/source/_posts/2021/How-to-Force-git-pull-to-Overwrite-Local-Files.md

 git stash
 ```

-And then to reapply these uncommitted changes:
+Then to reapply these uncommitted changes:

 ```
 git stash pop